Felipemantilla01/commit/README.md

 1. **AI Provider**: Currently, only Anthropic is supported.
 2. **API Token**: Enter your API token for the selected AI provider.
+3. **Commit Types**: Select the commit types you want to use or add custom types.

 The configuration will be saved in a file named `commit-config.json` in the current directory.